jscorzelli/LiveIntentChallenge/README.md

 2) Download and install the Robot Framework.
 Here is where you can find information on installing the Robot Framework: https://robotframework.org/#documentation
 3) In a terminal window, navigate to the location where you cloned the git respository.
-4) In order to run the test, execute the following commands:
+4) In order to run the test, execute the following command:
   ```robot liveintent-challenge.robot```
 5) When the test is complete, you will see an output like this in your terminal window:
   ``` ==============================================================================